 A biological agent called Bti, inexpensive and widely available in hardware stores and elsewhere, prevents larvae from growing into adults.
 If the water is actively running, no problem; but look for stagnant areas of streams, especially where water is blocked at the surface or where pipes come in at surface level.
 Larvicide only your own property, or help someone else to do it on theirs.
 Swimming pools usually have enough chlorine to kill larvae, but swimming pool covers can hold water and breed mosquitoes..

 By all means, experiment with natural oils and granules.
 But we do not recommend applying substances like DEET to your skin or clothing; there is too much potential chemical exposure to hypersensitive individuals, babies and children, and pets.

 Where can I get more information?

-And talk to your neighbors, especially any who may be circulating information on mosquito control… or who may need some of the information above.
+And talk to your neighbors, especially any who may be thinking of hiring a mosquito control company… and who may need some of the information above.